 Water and Wastewater

 i.
 Blank determinations shall be made prior to sample collection.
 When using polyethylene bottles, one (1) bottle from each batch, or a minimum of one (1) from each twenty-four (24), shall be tested for background level.
 When using glass bottles, four (4) bottles from each twenty-four (24) shall be tested.
-An acceptable bottle blank level is defined as < 0.01 Million Fibers per Liter (MFL) that are greater than 10 µm.
+An acceptable bottle blank level is defined as < 0.01 MFL that are greater than 10 µm.

 ii.
 A process blank sample consisting of fiber-free water shall be run before the first field sample.
-For a 10 grid opening the quantity of blank water shall be greater than or equal to 150 ml for a 25 mm filter and greater than or equal to 1 liter for a 47 mm filter in Method 100.2 or greater than or equal to 100 mL for a 25 mm filter and greater than or equal to 500 mL for a 47 mm filter in Method 100.1.
+For a 10 grid opening the quantity of blank water shall be greater than or equal to 150 mL for a 25 mm filter and greater than or equal to 1 liter for a 47 mm filter in Method 100.2 or greater than or equal to 100 mL for a 25 mm filter and greater than or equal to 500 mL for a 47 mm filter in Method 100.1.

 b) Air